 If the marketing action is not being used by any existing usage policies, you can delete it by selecting Delete marketing action.

-Attempting to delete a marketing action that is being used by an existing policy will cause an error message to appear, indicating that the delete attempt failed.
+Attempting to delete a marketing action that is being used by an existing policy causes an error message to appear, indicating that the delete attempt failed.

 This document provided an overview of how to manage data usage policies in Experience Platform UI.
 For steps on how to manage policies using the Policy Service API, see the developer guide.
 For information on how to enforce data usage policies, see the policy enforcement overview.